Change Resilience Leads to More Innovative Cultures

 According to Altman, leaders can help employees — and themselves — cope with change fatigue by taking the following steps:

-3. Teach employees evidence-based techniques for managing stress, building resilience, and deploying copying skills in the face of high demands.
+- Teach employees evidence-based techniques for managing stress, building resilience, and deploying coping skills in the face of high demands.

-4. Focus attention on building a culture of high psychological safety in which people can take interpersonal risks by speaking their truths.
+- Focus on building a culture of high psychological safety in which people can take interpersonal risks by speaking their truths.

 “The last step will help leaders understand the challenges and opportunities that exist throughout the organization, which in turn will help leaders be more effective in leading their teams through change,” Altman says.